 Patricia Reed (b.
 Ottawa, Canada) obtained her BFA from Concordia University, Montreal, and an MA in communications from the European Graduate School, Switzerland.
 She has been a grant recipient from the Canada Council of the Arts, Akademie Schloss Solitude, Stuttgart (Germany); CCA Kitakyushu (Japan); Foundation and Centre for Contemporary Art Prague, (Czech Rep.); The Banff Centre for the Arts (Canada); and the CCA Ujazdowski, Warsaw (Poland).
 She was Canada Council Artist in Residence at the Cité des Arts in Paris, 2016.

-Since 2014 she sits on the board for the New Centre for Research and Practice.
+From 2014-17 she sat on the board for the New Centre for Research and Practice.

 Patricia Reed lives and works in Berlin.